Tirupati Rural mandal: Politics

-The mandal is one of the 7 mandals under Chandragiri Assembly constituency, which in turn is a part of Chittoor Lok Sabha constituency of Andhra Pradesh.
+The mandal is one of the 2 mandals under Tirupati Assembly constituency, which in turn is a part of Tirupati Lok Sabha constituency of Andhra Pradesh.
 As of 1 January 2018, the mandal has 92,775 eligible voters with 46,173 male and 46,602 female voters.
-Chevireddy Bhaskar Reddy is representing the Chandragiri constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and N. Reddeppa is representing the Chittoor constituency as the Member of Parliament (MP) in Lok Sabha.
+Aarani Srinivasulu is representing the Tirupati constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and Dr.M.Gurumurthy is representing the Tirupati constituency as the Member of Parliament (MP) in Lok Sabha.